 - Virtual humans

 We invite submissions of original, high-quality papers in any of the topics of interest (see above) or any related topic.
 Each submission should be 7-10 pages in length for a long paper, or 4-6 pages for a short paper.
 They will be reviewed by our international program committee for technical quality, novelty, significance, and clarity.

 All of the accepted long and short papers will be presented during sessions at the conference.
 They will be archived in the ACM Digital Libraries with their own DOIs.
 All submissions will be considered for the Best Paper, Best Student Paper, and Best Presentation awards, which will be conferred during the conference.

-Papers should be anonymized for double-blind reviewing, and formatted using the SIGGRAPH formatting guidelines (sigconf).
+Papers should be anonymized for double-blind reviewing.
+Posters will be reviewed single-blind, so author information may be included.
+All submissions should be formatted using the SIGGRAPH formatting guidelines (sigconf).

 Please note that at least one full registration will be required for every published paper, in order to meet the costs of the conference.